ShawnChen23/ShawnChen2.github.io/README.txt

 Welcome to my portfolio website!

-You may visit my portfolio through this [link](https://shawnchen23.github.io/ShawnChen2.github.io/)
+You may visit my portfolio through this link --> (https://shawnchen23.github.io/ShawnChen2.github.io/)